super-useful/su-logger/README.md

 only one event listener is added per `process`, which means you can write individual modules which `require('su-logger')` and emit logging events without having to worry about multiple event listeners being added and callbacks firing more than once.

-allowing you to supply a custom callback, means you can then apply whatever logging code you want to at the top level of your application.
+allowing you to supply a custom callback means, you can then apply whatever logging code you want to at the top level of your application.

 ## usage